minhcly95/riscv_machine/doc/core.md

 The `EXEC` stage is also in charge of selecting the input of the Write-back Mux.
 However, when to update the Register File is decided by the Controller.

+The `EXEC` needs to store the last `MEM` address, so it can be reused in phase 2 of the `AMO` instructions.

 ### `MEM` Stage
 The `MEM` stage sends a request to the Memory Interface to complete memory operations.
 The `MEM` stage is not always executed, only during `LOAD` and `STORE` operations.